 The rural students are underprivileged to acquire ICT skills compared with the urban due to some technological limitation and financial binding.
 In the case of a rural girl’s students, the situation is worse.

 Knowledge has become the currency for the future.
-The ‘Anytime, Anywhere and by Anyone ‘nature of e-learning makes it an attractive tool for dissemination of skills and knowledge of the developed countries to the developing countries.
-It could also be useful for the portion of the population in a developing country, which cannot enroll in the formal educational programs.
+The ‘Anytime, Anywhere and by Anyone ‘nature of e-learning makes it an attractive tool for the dissemination of skills and knowledge of the developed countries to the developing countries.
+It could also be useful for the portion of the population in a developing country, which cannot enroll in formal educational programs.

 In the case of Bangladesh, the teaching resources are also very limited.
 Compared to the number of students, the number of teachers is really very small.
-In this situation, E-learning could be a very effective way to deliver quality learning-materials to all the learners.
-When illiteracy is one of the major issues in Bangladesh and the goal of 'Education for All' is being vigorously pursued, employment of E-Learning could be a good solution for attracting the learners for ensuring attendance in the primary and secondary schools.
+In this situation, E-learning could be a very effective way to deliver quality learning materials to all the learners.
+When illiteracy is one of the major issues in Bangladesh and the goal of ‘Education for All’ is being vigorously pursued, employment of E-Learning could be a good solution for attracting the learners for ensuring attendance in the primary and secondary schools.
 While attracting the learners is necessary mainly for the primary level; for secondary and tertiary level, E-Learning is sometimes more than necessary to ensure the quality of education.

 The effectiveness of using e-learning tools in the classroom has been studied and proved time and time again.
-Information technology is capable of capturing a student's attention through a visual representation of concepts taught, sounds, moving pictures as well as interactive activities.
+Information technology is capable of capturing a student’s attention through a visual representation of concepts taught, sounds, moving pictures as well as interactive activities.
 Educational institutions today understand this and are already making use of this functional medium in various aspects of their day-to-day activities.
-From classroom teaching, assigning homework, assessing students and delivering results, technology, and more importantly the internet, is being embedded into the very core of the educational system.
+From classroom teaching, assigning homework, assessing students, and delivering results, technology, and more importantly the internet, is being embedded into the very core of the educational system.
 In Bangladesh, however, the use of the internet among students is limited to social networking and entertainment.
-The reason being, lack of appropriate content from the field of education and absence of research-based activities and assignments from schools.
+The reason is the lack of appropriate content from the field of education and the absence of research-based activities and assignments from schools.
 Inquisitive students often feel lost in the humongous sea of information available on the internet.
 If they could find something that was close to their school syllabus, they could find it useful and relevant to them .